 SWI/SNF inactivation in the endometrial epithelium leads to loss of epithelial integrity (2020, Human Molecular Genetics)

-Jake J. Reske*, Mike R. Wilson*, Jeanne Holladay, Marc Wegener, Marie Adams, and Ronald L. Chandler. *These authors contributed equally.
+Jake J. Reske*, Mike R. Wilson*, Jeanne Holladay, Marc Wegener, Marie Adams, & Ronald L. Chandler. *These authors contributed equally.
 PMID: 33075803.
 Journal link.

 In endometrial cancer, ARID1A is the most frequently mutated subunit within the SWI/SNF chromatin remodeling complex, though mutations in other subunits are also observed.
 Here, we studied the effects of endometrial mutations in BRG1, which is one of two major catalytic subunits in the complex, and compare them to ARID1A.
 Through genetic models in human endometrial epithelial cells and mice, we found that BRG1 and ARID1A both normally prevent cellular invasion by promoting expression of epithelial identity genes involved in cellular adhesion and cell-cell junctions, even though they often regulate transcription in opposite ways at other genes across the genome.